bceverly/sonar-mathematica-plugin/README.md

 - Issues highlighted directly in code
 - Click line number to see issue details
 - Duplications shown with clickable links
+- Complexity shown per function (where supported)

+---

+### Security Hotspots Tab
+**What:** Review security-sensitive code locations

+**Features:**
+- Shows all locations flagged by our 3 SECURITY_HOTSPOT rules
+- Categorized by priority (High/Medium/Low)
+- Status tracking: To Review / Safe / Fix Required / Acknowledged
+- Guidance for each hotspot on what to verify
+- Workflow: Review → Mark status → Track progress

 ---